1/3 of businesses will miss a shipment deadline because they’ve sold an item that wasn’t actually in stock!

 The ultimate goal of the EOQ formula is to calculate the optimal number of product units to order at any given time.
 It is used to determine a company’s inventory reorder point such that when inventory falls to a calculated level, the system triggers the need to place an order for more units.

-Using Economic Order Quantity alongside safety stock levels can ensure that the stock levels are kept between levels that both ensure stock outages are minimised but levels are economically viable.
+Using Economic Order Quantity alongside safety stock levels can ensure that the stock levels are kept between levels that both ensure stock outages are minimized but levels are economically viable.

 Check Frequently and Regularly